mateusznitka/bakdrop/README.md

 # Bakdrop

+*Work in progress*

-Simple and secure file sharing application for backup restoration and temporary file distribution.
+Simple file sharing web app for temporary file distribution.

-Bakdrop (backup drop) is designed for system administrators who need to share backup files temporarily with end users.
+Bakdrop (backup drop) is designed for administrators who need to share files temporarily with end users.

+Main scenario is to share data restored from backups to end users by self-expiring link with option do auto-delete data after downloading.

 ## Features

-- **Multi-user support** - Each user has their own isolated folder
 - **Temporary share links** - Generate random links with optional expiration
 - **Password protection** - Optionally protect links with passwords
 - **Auto-deletion** - Files can be automatically deleted after download